Social Engineering: What is Vishing?

 How and why is it so easy?

-Vishing attacks are hard to trace, because they ‘mostly’ use VoIP (Voice over Internet Protocol), which means they start and end a call on a computer that can be located anywhere in the world.
+Vishing attacks are hard to trace, because they ‘mostly’ use VoIP (Voice over Internet Protocol).
+Consequently this means they start and end a call on a computer that can be located anywhere in the world.

 How to protect yourself from Vishing?